Should Marketers Use Gated Content? The Pros And Cons Of Both

 Do certain types of content do better in gated content scenarios than others?
-James says that video is a clear winner and communicates greater value.
+James says that sales video is a clear winner and communicates greater value.
 The opportunity to engage at a level that expresses personality and authenticity – which video provides – is always beneficial.
 He also explains that his practice is to ensure that anything beyond 3 pages in length is always behind an opt-in form of some kind.
 Those interested in such content prove to be more serious about the subject matter and thus, represent a closer match to his buyer avatar.

 He also mentions that much of the decision about whether to gate content or not relates to the role and experience of your targeted leads.
 Those with technical or high-level roles – engineers, developers, high-level marketers, and C-suite execs – tend to appreciate longer-form content that is appropriate for gating and will often opt-in to receive it, whereas those with support or administrative roles tend not to have interest in lengthy content that works well in a gated approach.

 In James’ view, you can give away valuable content and still get a lead out of it.
 He recommends using one box opt-in forms to make it easy for users to complete the form.
 What should that one box ask for?
 A business email address.
 The Hushly platform James uses can require a business email instead of Gmail, Yahoo, etc. before it will allow a download of any kind.